rkrahulmishra887/JuspayHiringChallenge/solution/Part II/README.md

 # Part II

 Let's say you are running the lock/unlock in a multi core machine.
 Now you want to let multiple threads to run lock() simultaneously.
 As we saw in part I, locking a node has multiple validations inside.
-Will doing lock on two nodes cause a race condition.
+While doing lock on two nodes cause a race condition.
 If yes, how will you solve it.
 In short, how do make the lock() function thread safe?

 - Multiple threads running it simultaneously shouldn't not affect the correctness.
 - Try to make the critical sections more granular. ie. don't create any big atomic/synchronized blocks that will make parallelism suffer.